mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

         - [Velero][velero] to back up and restore Kubernetes cluster resources and persistent volumes.
         - [Dex identity service][dex] to provide identity service (authentication) to the Kubernetes clusters.
         - [Dex Kubernetes client authenticator][dex_k8s_authenticator] to enable authentication flow to obtain `kubectl` token for accessing the cluster.
-        - [Traefik forward authorization proxy][traefik_forward_auth] to provide basic authorization for Traefik ingress.
+        - [Traefik forward authorization proxy][traefik_foward_auth] to provide basic authorization for Traefik ingress.
         - Kommander for multi-cluster management.

 # Verifying your installation